rewardStyle/sphinx/README.markdown

 can be built from source with `make`.
 In `fixture_data`, there is a small helper program which can be used to generate fixture data for requests and responses for a given query.
-Standard fixture data generated using this program is included in `fixture_data/generated` is used by the unit tests to verify correctness.
+Standard fixture data generated using this program is included in `fixture_data/generated` and is used by the unit tests to verify correctness.

 ## Local Sphinx setup